Surgent's Handbook for Mastering Basis, Distributions, and Loss Limitation Issues for S Corporations, LLCs, and Partnerships (HMBI)

 The most difficult concepts to master when dealing with flow-through business entities are the basis and distribution concepts.
 Major error and malpractice issues occur if the CPA does not fully understand the impact of these rules.
 This course is designed to focus on the practical applications of these rules.

-- Applicable coverage of any basis considerations within any recent tax legislation enacted before the presentation
+- Applicable coverage of any basis considerations within the Tax Cuts and Jobs Act, and other recent tax legislation enacted before the presentation

 - Discuss new pass-through basis calculations required as attachments to certain individual returns